 - 1/2 pound ground beef

-- 1/2 pound bulk sweet Italian sausage (or sausages, with casings removed)
+- 1/2 pound bulk sweet Italian sausage, or sausages with the casings removed

 - 1 teaspoon dried oregano